Kia: Kia Europe

-In late 2006, Kia opened its first own plant in Europe at a cost of approximately EUR 1.7 billion in Žilina, Slovakia, in the village of Teplička nad Váhom, after construction between October 2004 and December 2005.
-It has since produced over 2.5 million units of the Kia Cee'd, Kia Sportage and Kia Venga, as well as seven types of engines.
-In 2016, 339,500 cars and 612,915 engines were manufactured.
-The area of the plant is 166 hectares (410 acres) and Mobis Slovakia, the largest supplier, is situated right on the carmaker's premises.
-As of December 31, 2016, 3,625 employees worked in the facility, while their average age was 35.
-The relatively low number of employees working in three shifts is related to a high degree of automation as well as high integration with Mobis Slovakia.
-In 2016, Kia Motors Slovakia recorded revenue of EUR 5.56 billion.
-Although the European car market knew significant difficulties, Kia announced increased sales in 2013.
+Kia's manufacturing plant near Žilina, in Teplička nad Váhom, was the company's first vehicle production facility in Europe.
+Construction began in October 2004 and was completed in December 2005, with vehicle production starting in December 2006.
+As of August 2025, Kia AutoLand Slovakia employed around 3,700 people and operated more than 600 robots.
+The plant had an annual production capacity of 350,000 vehicles and 540,000 engines and had produced more than five million vehicles since opening, exporting them to 83 countries.
+On August 20, 2025, the plant began mass production of the EV4 hatchback, Kia's first fully electric vehicle manufactured in Europe, following a €108 million modernization of its production lines.

 Kia Mexico

 The company has built a $1 billion manufacturing plant in the northern Mexican state of Nuevo León, which produces 300,000 cars a year.
 Details of the factory, built in the city of Pesquería, were revealed in a joint press conference given by Kia CEO Hyoung-Keun Lee and the President of Mexico Enrique Peña Nieto in Mexico City on August 28, 2014.
 The plant was expected to be completed in the first half of 2016.
 This factory is involved in controversies because it was built on unevenly purchased land, and the construction agreement was made with advantage conditions and out of the local dispositions to Kia.